'

 Yes, it is.

-However, it might take a little bit longer time to book a Grab car in Ipoh, compared to in Kuala Lumpur.
+However, it might take a little bit longer time to book a Grab car in Ipoh, compared to Kuala Lumpur.

 5. What to do in Concubine Lanes Ipoh?